gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 {% callout %}

-**Skip this section** if you chose _"My iPhone"_ in the preceding step.
+**Skip this section if you chose "My iPhone"** in the preceding step.
 You won't see the below screens, and you'll rejoin us in the next section.

 {% /callout %}

 If you chose _"My Child's iPhone",_ you'll be presented with several screens guiding you through some setup steps.
-We'll be _skipping_ most of them, because you can manage all of the same settings from the normal interface, and it's important you learn how to do so.

-{% image src="lockdown-iphone/wizard-downtime.png" caption="Choose NOT NOW (you'll set this up later)" alt="locking down an iPhone: choose 'not now' when prompted about Downtime, you'll set this up later" /%}
+Skip past all three screens shown below.

-{% image src="lockdown-iphone/wizard-app-limits.png" caption="Choose NOT NOW (you'll set this up later)" alt="locking down an iPhone: choose 'not now' when prompted about App Limits, you'll set these up later if necessary" /%}
+{% image src="lockdown-iphone/wizard-skip.png" caption="Skip these screens" alt="locking down an iPhone: skip these screens when setting up Screen Time" /%}

-{% image src="lockdown-iphone/wizard-content-privacy.png" caption="Choose CONTINUE" alt="locking down an iPhone: click 'continue' when shown the screen about Content & Privacy" /%}
+When it prompts you to _enter your Apple ID,_ click **cancel**.

-{% image src="lockdown-iphone/wizard-passcode-recovery.png" caption="entering your Apple ID here is recommended, but not required" alt="locking down an iPhone: enter your Apple ID to allow for Screen Time passcode recovery" /%}
+{% image src="lockdown-iphone/wizard-passcode-recovery.png" caption="Skip this step by clicking <b>cancel</b>" alt="locking down an iPhone: enter your Apple ID to allow for Screen Time passcode recovery" /%}

 ### Setting a passcode